ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 The opportunity to join a very early-stage startup that had just raised pre-seed funding as the first engineering hire was both exciting and daunting.
 There was a minimal proof-of-concept that needed to become a real product, no established patterns, no engineering culture - everything had to be built from scratch.
 We were starting from absolute zero with very tight deadlines to meet and every technical decision needed to happen fast.
 The pressure was immense, we had potential university clients waiting and investor milestones to hit.
 But that's exactly what made it great.
 The chance to shape the entire technical foundation and engineering culture of something transformative from day one, under real market pressure, was an opportunity most engineers never get.

-## The First 90 Days: Rebuilding Everything From Scratch
+## Building the Plane While Flying

-When I joined Fabrio, the challenge was laid out: we had 90 days to completely rebuild the platform before our first major university pilot.
+When I joined Fabrio, the challenge was laid out: we had 90 days to completely rebuild the platform before our first major pilot.
 The existing proof-of-concept had shown the vision was possible, but we needed production-ready software that could serve thousands of students reliably.

 ### 90 days.
 To rebuild everything.
 From scratch

 The scope was overwhelming.
 We needed to build an entire learning management platform - from user authentication to content delivery, from real-time collaboration to automated assessments.
 Every single component needed to be built with scalability and reliability in mind.
-We chose NextJS for the frontend, AWS AppSync for our GraphQL API, Lambda functions for business logic, and deployed everything on AWS Amplify.
+We stuck with parts of the stack from the proof-of-concept, NextJS for the frontend, AWS Cognito for Authentication, AWS AppSync for our GraphQL API, Lambda functions for business logic, and deployed everything on AWS Amplify.

-But here's what made it even more challenging: I wasn't just building features, I was figuring out the entire AWS ecosystem, learning GraphQL patterns, establishing deployment pipelines, and trying to maintain engineering best practices - all while racing against an impossible deadline.
+But here's what made it even more challenging: I wasn't just building features, I was figuring out the entire AWS ecosystem, learning GraphQL patterns, establishing deployment pipelines, and trying to maintain engineering best practices, all while racing against an impossible deadline.

-My commit history from those early days tells the story.
-July 21st: "Authentication UI/Code" - building the entire auth flow from scratch.
-August 2nd: still perfecting authentication with state management.
-August 10th: "Step Page" - the core learning interface.
-August 12th: "Lesson page" and "Quiz Modal" - two major features in a single day.
-Every commit represented not just code, but decisions that would impact thousands of students.

-The hardest part wasn't the technical complexity - it was the mental load of knowing that every decision mattered.
-Should we optimize for speed or scalability?
-Build perfect code or ship fast?
-Document everything or focus on features?
-As the sole engineer, these weren't theoretical debates.
-They were daily choices that determined whether we'd meet our deadline.

 I developed a philosophy: build it right enough.
 Not perfect, but solid.
 Not hacky, but pragmatic.
 Every component had to work today but be ready to scale tomorrow.
-Authentication needed to be secure but implementation couldn't take three weeks.
-The quiz system had to be robust but we couldn't spend a month on edge cases.
+This philosophy guided every decision.

+Some pragmatic choices that saved us:

+- Used managed services wherever possible instead of building from scratch
+- Wrote integration tests for critical paths, skipped unit tests for UI components
+- Chose boring, proven patterns over cutting-edge solutions
+- Documented decisions, not code - why mattered more than how

 The days blurred together.
 Morning stand-ups with Jay to align on priorities.
 Coding through lunch.
 Testing in the evenings.
 Pushing commits late at night.
 Weekends became just another two days to get closer to the deadline.
 It wasn't sustainable, but it wasn't meant to be.
 This was our one shot to prove Fabrio could deliver.